He Group

 Background:

-• B.S. in Veterinary Medicine (equivalent to DVM in US), Jiangxi Agricultural University, Nanchang, China.
+• B.S. in Veterinary Med. (equivalent to DVM in US), Jiangxi Agricultural Univ, Nanchang, China.
 1986-1991

-• Assistant Veterinarian (licensed) and scientist, Beijing Xijiao Livestock & Poultry Company, Beijing, China.
+• Assistant Veterinarian (licensed), Beijing Xijiao Livestock & Poultry Company, Beijing, China.
 1991-1993

-• M.S., Infectious Diseases & Veterinary Preventive Medicine, China Agricultural University, Beijing, China.
+• M.S., Infect.
+Dis. & Veterinary Preventive Med., China Agricultural University, Beijing, China.
 1993-1996

 • Ph.D., Molecular Immunology, Virginia Polytechnic Institute and State University (Virginia Tech), Blacksburg, VA, USA.
 1996-2000